-Pilgrim friends, you're going to walk on the Podiensis via (Saint James of Compostela way), which is Le Puy-en-Velay's Road.
+Pilgrim friends, you're going to walk on the Podiensis via the Way of Saint James of Compostela, which is Le Puy-en-Velay's Road.
 With its 1600kms, this is the road of a Christian pilgrimage which started in the 10th century.

 Pilgrimage on the St James of Compostela Way

-It is a universel move that we meet all along the human history in every religion on all the continents.
-Becoming a stranger as he quits his usual world and losing bis social status as well as his hierarchical references, the pilgrim becomes aware of himself, of his own limits and sometimes how to get beyond them.
+This is a universel move which we find throughout all the human history, in every religion, on each the continents.
+Becoming a stranger, as he quits his usual world and loses his social status as well as his hierarchical references, the pilgrim becomes aware of himself, of his own limits and sometimes how to get beyond them.

 Every pilgrimage evokes our march on earth heavenwards.
 It reminds us that we are down here on earth only for a short time as we are on our way towards our definitive residence, waiting actively for the Meeting and the Eternal communion with God.